 New Jersey law prohibits any individual from throwing, dropping, discarding, or otherwise placing litter on public or private property.
 In New Jersey, littering is a petty disorderly persons offense.
 Although not a serious as felonies, disorderly persons offenses are still crimes and will result in a criminal record for offenders.
 In addition, a person who litters faces fines of up to $500 and may be forced to serve 20 to 40 hours of community service.
 Repeat offenders face fines of up to $1,000, 40 to 80 hours of community service, and up to 60 days behind bars.

 If you or a loved one has been cited for littering or for any other criminal offense in New Jersey, contact an attorney for help.
-Adam H. Rosenblum of the Rosenblum Law Firm is a skilled criminal defense attorney with experience helping people in similar situations.
-Email the Rosenblum Law Firm or call 888-815-3649 today for a free consultation about your case.
+Adam H. Rosenblum of the Rosenblum Law is a skilled criminal defense attorney with experience helping people in similar situations.
+Email Rosenblum Law or call 888-815-3649 today for a free consultation about your case.